-Ho was a curator from 2011 to 2016 at the Smithsonian’s Hirshhorn Museum and Sculpture Garden, where she organized “Shirin Neshat: Facing History” (2015) with Melissa Chiu; “Salvatore Scarpitta: Traveler” (2014); and “Barbara Kruger: Belief+Doubt” (2012).
+From 2011 to 2016, Ho was a curator at the Smithsonian’s Hirshhorn Museum and Sculpture Garden, where she organized “Shirin Neshat: Facing History” (2015) with Melissa Chiu, “Salvatore Scarpitta: Traveler” (2014), and “Barbara Kruger: Belief+Doubt” (2012).
 She also co-curated, with Evelyn Hankins, a re-installation of the museum’s collection, “At the Hub of Things” (2014).

-About the Smithsonian American Art Museum
+About the Smithsonian American Art Museum and its Renwick Gallery

-The Smithsonian American Art Museum is the home to one of the largest and most inclusive collections of American art in the world.
-Its artworks reveal America’s rich artistic and cultural history from the colonial period to today.
-The museum’s main building is located at Eighth and F streets N.W., above the Gallery Place/Chinatown Metrorail station.
-Museum hours are 11:30 a.m. to 7 p.m. daily (closed Dec.
-25).
-Its Renwick Gallery, a branch museum dedicated to contemporary craft and decorative arts, is located on Pennsylvania Avenue at 17th Street N.W.
-The Renwick is open from 10 a.m. to 5:30 p.m. daily (closed Dec.
-25).
+The Smithsonian American Art Museum is the flagship museum in the United States for American art and craft.
+It is home to one of the most significant and inclusive collections of American art in the world.
+The museum’s main building, located at Eighth and G streets N.W., is open daily from 11:30 a.m. to 7 p.m.
+The museum’s Renwick Gallery, a branch museum dedicated to contemporary craft, is located on Pennsylvania Avenue at 17th Street N.W. and is open daily from 10 a.m. to 5:30 p.m.
+Check online for current hours and admission information.
 Admission is free.
 Follow the museum on Facebook, Instagram, Twitter and YouTube.
 Smithsonian information: (202) 633-1000.
 Museum information (recorded): (202) 633-7970.
 Website: americanart.si.edu.